auserafim/auserafim/README.md

 ###                                                                     Hey, I am Aurélio!👋
 Areas of Interest:

-- Development of scalable real-world applications with Python.
+- Development of scalable real-world Machine Learning Applications.
-- Data analysis.
+- Data Engineer.

 🌐 Always open to collaborations and new ideas!
 <!--